goobar07/Google-Cyber-Security-Course/Course-3/module-2.md

 **Stateless**

-A class of firewall that operates based on predefined rules and dows not keep track of information from data packets.
+A class of firewall that operates based on predefined rules and does not keep track of information from data packets.

 **Benefits of next generation firewalls (NGFWs)**